-Individual healthcare plans will help to ensure that we can support pupils with medical conditions.
+Individual health care plans (Appendix A) will help to ensure that we can support children with medical conditions which require daily care in school.
 They will provide clarity about the child's needs, the provision needed, when and by whom.
 They will often be essential, such as in cases where conditions fluctuate or where there is a high risk that emergency intervention will be needed.
 They are likely to be helpful in the majority of other cases too, especially where medical conditions are long-term and complex.
 However, not all children will require one.

-Individual healthcare plans will be easily accessible to all who need to refer to them, while preserving confidentiality.
-Plans will capture the key information and actions that are required to support the child effectively.
+Individual health care plans will be easily accessible to all who need to refer to them, while preserving confidentiality.
+Plans will capture the key information and daily care requirements that are needed to support the child effectively in school.
 The level of detail within the plan will depend on the complexity of the child's condition and the degree of support needed.
 This is important because different children with the same health condition may require very different support.

-Individual healthcare plans (and their review) should be drawn up in partnership between the school, parents/carers and a relevant healthcare professional (where possible) who can best advise on the particular needs of the child.
-Pupils should also be involved whenever appropriate.
+Individual health care plans (and their review) should be drawn up in partnership between the school, parents/carers and a relevant healthcare professional (where possible) who can best advise on the particular needs of the child.
+Children should also be involved whenever appropriate.
 The aim should be to capture the steps which staff should take to help manage the condition and overcome any potential barriers to getting the most from the child's education.
 Plans will be completed by either Hayley Pycock, SENCo or the lead health care professional involved.

-We will ensure that individual healthcare plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed.
-Where a child is returning to school following a period of hospital education or alternative provision, we will work with the local authority and education provider to ensure that the individual healthcare plan identifies the support that the child will need to reintegrate effectively.
+We will ensure that individual health care plans are reviewed annually or earlier if evidence is presented that the child's needs have changed.
+Where a child is returning to school following a period of hospital education or alternative provision, we will work with the local authority and education provider to ensure that the individual health care plan identifies the support that the child will need to reintegrate effectively.
+(In these instances, please also see our 'Children with health needs who cannot attend school policy'.)

-Individual healthcare plans will suit the specific needs of each pupil, but will all include the following information:
+Individual health care plans will suit the specific needs of each child, but will all include the following information:

-• The medical condition, its triggers, signs, symptoms and treatments;

-- The pupil's resulting needs, including medication (dose, side effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues e.g. crowded corridors; - The level of support needed (some children will be able to take responsibility for their own health needs) including in emergencies.
+- The medical condition, its triggers, signs, symptoms and treatments; - The child's resulting needs, including medication (dose, side effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues e.g., crowded corridors; - The level of support needed (some children will be able to take responsibility for their own health needs) including in emergencies.
 If a child is self-managing their medication, this should be clearly stated with appropriate arrangements for monitoring; - Separate arrangements or procedures required for offsite visits or other school activities outside of the normal school timetable that will ensure the child can participate e.g., risk assessment; - What to do in an emergency, including whom to contact, and contingency arrangements.
-Some children may have an emergency healthcare plan prepared by their lead clinician that could be used to inform development of their individual healthcare plan. - Parent/carer details, with telephone numbers identified, should they need to be called in an emergency; - GP and any necessary healthcare professionals' details with telephone numbers identified, should advice be needed in an emergency.
+Some children may have an emergency health care plan prepared by their lead clinician that could be used to inform development of their individual health care plan. - Parent/carer details, with telephone numbers identified, should they need to be called in an emergency; - GP and any necessary healthcare professionals' details with telephone numbers identified, should advice be needed in an emergency.